-The Planning Commission is now considering feedback received during it's second stage of community consultation on a draft Area Plan for Central Palmerston which was to Friday 7 August 2020.
+The Planning Commission has now completed the second stage of community consultation on a draft Area Plan for Central Palmerston which closed on Friday 7 August 2020.

 Stage Two consultation was an opportunity to build on the vision expressed by community in Stage One of consultation and to provide long-term guidance for land use and development in both residential and commercial land in Central Palmerston.
-The Palmerston community are being asked to have a say on planning for important land uses in Central Palmerston, including the three focus areas.
+Feedback that was captured can be found in the Stage Two Consultation Report .

 Area Plans are land use and development policies within the Northern Territory Planning Scheme which guide the future use and development of land and provide a detailed framework for land use change.
 These plans contain planning principles and objectives to give the community, industry, and decision-makers confidence and understanding about potential land uses.

 Area Plans are included in the NT Planning Scheme and must be considered by the Minister or the Development Consent Authority whenever a rezoning or development is proposed.
 Area Plans do not alter existing use rights and land can continue to be used in accordance with the current land use zone.

 Area Plans do not automatically rezone land.
 If a landowner wants to develop in accordance with the Area Plan, the landowner must first rezone the land by applying to the Minister responsible for administering the Planning Act 1999.

 Area Plans try to look as far ahead as possible but, in time, they may be reviewed to meet the future needs and aspirations of the community.
 Any change to an Area Plan is a Planning Scheme Amendment and must follow the process set out in the Planning Act 1999, including public exhibition.

 Palmerston is now the fastest growing city in the Northern Territory, and quickly becoming established as a family-focused, dynamic and multicultural regional hub.